tranchitam/dsm/README.md

 # dsm
 DSM is a small application which supports employees report their tasks everyday to their project manager.
 The functionalities are very simple.
 The employee will report their tasks by answering 3 questions: what they did yesterday, what they will do today and whether they have any difficulties on tasks.
-The main purpose of this project is to help me consolidate knowledge when I learn NodeJS, Socket IO, MongoDB and AngularJS.
+The main purpose of this project is to make a small application and help me consolidate knowledge when I learn NodeJS, Socket IO, MongoDB and AngularJS.

 To run this application, you have to follow these steps:
 - Install MongoDB https://www.mongodb.org